guicho271828/aaai-template/README.md

 * This template also supports JSAI, a local Japanese non-refereed confernece.

-# If you have space in your paper, credit me
+# If you have enough space in your paper, please cite me

 ``` bibtex
 @article{aaai-template,